 Verify the layer and shut down the packaging machine

 Once the tools are installed on the Packaging Machine, the next step is to verify that the Layer is ready to finalize.
 At this point, any required post-installation processing needs to be completed.
 For example, a reboot may be required, or a Microsoft NGen process may need to complete.

 To verify that any outstanding processes are complete, you can run the Shutdown For Finalize tool (icon below), which appears on the packaging machine’s desktop.

 Shut down the packaging machine so you can finalize the layer

-- If you are not logged into the Packaging Machine, remote login as the user who created the machine.
+- If you are not logged into the packaging machine, remote login using the account set up during OS layer creation.

 - Double-click the Shutdown For Finalize icon.
 A command-line window displays messages detailing the layer verification process.

 - If there is an outstanding operation that must be completed before the layer can be finalized, you are prompted to complete the process.
 For example, if a Microsoft NGen operation needs to complete, you may be able to expedite the NGen operation, as detailed below.

 - Once any pending operations are complete, double-click the Shutdown For Finalize icon again.
 This shuts down the packaging machine.

 The Layer is now ready to finalize.